Do you know what the basis of an electric device is?

 - Or if there is low resistance (near zero), the inductor might have short turns.

 You must always check the continuity of cables and wires before electrical installation.

 For this purpose, the continuity test is quite simple.

 - Secondly, connect the red and black probes to a multimeter as described above.

 - Thirdly, connect both the ends of cables and wires with the multimeter terminals.

 - Now, check the readings.
-If it is “0 Ω”, it means your cables and wires are working well.
-In the case of “infinite” reading, consider changing the cables and wires.
+If it is “0 Ω” your cables and wires work well.
+Consider changing the cables and wires in the case of “infinite” reading.

 Image: continuity test for an extension cable